Chromic Acid Anodising

 - Pre-treatment for painting, especially in aerospace applications.

-- Flaw detection – technique for identifying cracks, folds, inter-crystalline corrosion, machining damage, incipient melting of grain boundaries and cold shuts.
+- Flaw detection – a technique for identifying cracks, folds, inter-crystalline corrosion, machining damage, incipient melting of grain boundaries and cold shuts.